 Zircon oxygen isotopes:

 Oxygen isotope ratios of zircon grains analyzed during this study by SIMS for U-Pb ages, were measured using a CAMECA IMS-1280 instrument at the Swedish Museum of Natural History, Stockholm, Sweden.
 Analytical procedures follow the scheme of Be'eri-Shlevin et al. (2010).
 Ion-microprobe δ18O was performed on thirty zircon grains from three samples of the Gabal Atud complex (AT-4, At-9 and AT-40) in the same U-Pb dated spots or in very close proximity.
 Prior to ion-microprobe δ18O analysis, the U-Pb analysis spots were removed from the zircons by polishing followed by recoating with ~ 30 nm gold.
 The analytical results are presented in Table 2.
 Geostandards zircon 91500 (mean = 9.86 ± 0.14; n = 13; MSWD = 0.84) was analyzed frequently during the analytical session.
+The grains were in very poor shape with a lot of surface relief, so some of this excess spread could result from poor sample surface condition.
+Quite a few had inclusions too.
+The extreme value of 10 per mil in the gabbro norite could be on a crack/inclusion.

 References